 About Joining Forces

-- Brings attention to the unique needs and strength of America’s military families.
+- Bring attention to the unique needs and strength of America’s military families.

-- Inspires, educates, and sparks action from all sectors of our society – citizens, communities, businesses, non-profits, faith based institutions, philanthropic organizations, and government - to ensure veterans and military families have the opportunities, resources, and support they have earned.
+- Inspire, educate, and spark action from all sectors of society -- citizens, communities, businesses, nonprofits, faith-based institutions, philanthropic organizations, and government -- to ensure veterans and military families have the opportunities, resources, and support they have earned.

-- Showcases the skills, experience, and dedication of America’s veterans and military spouses to strengthen our nation’s communities.
+- Showcase the skills, experience, and dedication of America’s veterans and military spouses to strengthen our nation’s communities.

-- Creates greater connections between the American public and the military.
+- Create greater connections between the American public and the military.

-- Expands employment and career development opportunities for veterans and military spouses; and
+- Expand employment and career development opportunities for veterans and military spouses.

-- Supports the academic achievement of military children by helping schools become more responsive to the unique needs of military children and families; and
+- Support the academic achievement of military children by enhancing awareness of the unique needs of military children and families.

-- Calls attention to the critical issues facing veterans and military families; and
+- Call attention to the critical issues facing veterans and military families.

-- Expands access to wellness programs, and resources for military spouses and families.
+- Expand access to wellness programs, and resources for military spouses and families.